-On May 12th, after 1600 GMT, an error occurred with the dropdown transducer mount for Launch 1018 while acquiring data on Survey H11469.
+On May 12th, after 1600 GMT, and August 6th, from 1726 through 2359 GMT, an error occurred with the dropdown transducer mount for Launch 1018 while acquiring data on surveys H11469 from OPR-O167-FA and H11474 from OPR-P183-FA respectively.
 Debris was trapped between the transducer arm and the stop.
-This changed the Roll Bias, which remained steady, during the time period that the debris was trapped.
-With the correct bias, the data meets specifications.
+This changed the Roll Bias, which remained steady, for the remainder of each day only.
 Refer to the NOAA Hydrographic Survey Launch 1018 Vessel Report - 2005 Addendum 2 for further information.